 When the door chime receiver is triggered, strobe lights provide a visual cue.
 Some folks may have a Ring Video Doorbell in their home, but for deaf people, without some flashing light for an alert, a Ring Video Doorbell simply doesn’t provide the alerting notice deaf people need.

-If someone in the home is completely deaf, a visual flashing light is often an ideal type of doorbell.
+If someone in the home is completely deaf and hearing aids won’t help, a visual flashing light is often an ideal type of wireless doorbell.
 It will need to be installed somewhere central to the home or have several places throughout the home that flash when the doorbell is triggered.

 Finally, some pets just lose it when they hear the doorbell.
-Although they’ll often quickly associate a flashing light with the doorbell, it’s less intrusive to their world and they’ll have little to no reaction to visitors at the door.
+Although they’ll often quickly associate flashing lights with the doorbell, it’s less intrusive to their world and they’ll have little to no reaction to visitors at the door.

 Whether considering a louder or flashing, door chime for the hearing impaired (or for other reasons), the selection is quite vast.
 It is worth investigating several models to find the proper doorbell for your needs.
 Doorbells for the hard of hearing can be very helpful as well as an important part of maintaining a normal lifestyle.
 Browse our selection of hearing impaired alerts and notifications.

 Get Notified When a Door Is Open, Motion is Detected, or a Guest Presses the Doorbell Button

 If your goal is immediate attention or simply to be alerted when a visitor arrives, wireless products can cover all these bases and make you feel more secure.

 Nowadays, wireless transmitters are typically compatible with one another across brand series so a person can easily add a variety of different sensor types such as push buttons, motion sensors, door alerts, driveway monitor sensors, and more.

 In the ERA series, for example, there are even portable doorbell receivers that not only add portability for users, it provides vibration for the deaf to know when a visitor arrives.